 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Tidioute is worth considering.

-Being a small borough, Tidioute does not have a public transit system used by locals to get to and from work.
+Tidioute is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Tidioute in 2022 was $23,799, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $95,196 for a family of four.
 However, Tidioute contains both very wealthy and poor people as well.